kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Details to consider:

-- Should a policy support both cluster scoped and namespace scoped configuration?
+- Should a policy support both cluster scoped and namespace scoped binding?
 If so how?
-It would need two different configuration CRDs (since a CRD must either be cluster scoped or namespace scoped, not both).
+It would need two different parameter CRDs (since a CRD must either be cluster scoped or namespace scoped, not both).

 #### CEL Expression Composition